MOU for Mentors

 Remind ordinand to bring their Bible and USE it during the interview (no notes).

-If married, encourage their spouse to come and help precure babysitting if needed.
+If married, encourage their spouse to come and help arrange childcare if needed.

-· After the interview, we will send the ordinand and spouse out of the room to assess their performance and give them the result immediately following the discussion.
+· After the interview, we will send the ordinand and spouse out of the room to assess their performance and give them the result immediately following the discussion (if there are conditions for their ordination, you will be included in the conditions).

-· Please remind the ordinand they are not formally ordained until the affirmation service (titling should not be used until after the service).
+· Please remind the ordinand they are not formally ordained until the ordination service (titling should not be used until after the ordination service).

 · This should be done in the ordinand’s local ministry context within 2 months.